biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 ```

 * Question: Wait a minute!
-Diagnosis was near significant in the univariate model, but is now quite non-significant in the multivariate model.
+Diagnosis was near significant in the univariable model, but is now quite non-significant in the multivariable model.
 What happened?

 Alternatively, can write out each variable in the model: